-However, it’s really important to bear in mind how, why, and when feedback is delivered, or if it should be delivered at all.
+It’s really important to bear in mind how, why, and when feedback is delivered, or if it should be delivered at all.
 The effects of badly delivered feedback can be devastating.
-Poorly delivered feedback that is timed badly, delivered without concern for how it may be received, or feedback that is not actionable, can massively damage psychological safety.
+Poorly delivered feedback that is timed badly, delivered without concern for how it may be received, or feedback that is not actionable, can hugely impact psychological safety.

-Feedback must be actionable.
+Feedback must be true, and it must be actionable.
 When you receive feedback that isn’t actionable, you may feel trapped, targeted, and criticised rather than empowered.
 Poorly delivered feedback may simply describe what is wrong, without a suggestion of how any improvements could be made.
 Without providing actions or changes, feedback is simply badly delivered criticism.

-It’s also worth bearing in mind that not all feedback is true or accurate, and it’s important to remember that just because someone has given you some feedback, it doesn’t mean you need to act upon it.
-Feedback may be the result of an opinion, or even delivered with an intent to manipulate.
+It’s also worth bearing in mind that since all feedback is based on opinion and perception, not all feedback is true or accurate, and it’s important to remember that just because someone has given you some feedback, it doesn’t mean you need to act upon it.
+Feedback may be the result of misperception, a specific personal perspective, or even delivered with an intent to manipulate.
 So when you’re receiving feedback, consider: